linux-automation/meta-lxatac/README.md

 In order to be able to build [RAUC](https://rauc.readthedocs.io/) bundles to update your TAC you will need cryptographic keys to sign said bundles.
-We can, for obvious reasons, not provide you with the keys we use to sign the official bundles, so you will have to generate your own:
+We can, for obvious reasons, not provide you with these keys, which we use to sign the official bundles, so you will have to generate your own:

     $ openssl req -x509 -newkey rsa:4096 -days 36500 -nodes \